Zugspitze through the Reintal valley

 "You need to bring some time and a good level of fitness for the first ascent.

-The impressions on the tour will inspire you, I hardly know a more varied tour.
+The impressions on the tour will inspire you, I hardly know of a more varied tour.

 As with the ascent over the Gatterl, you have a backup with the summit lift on the summit day.
 This shortens the last 300 and most strenuous meters in altitude."